kcech/sentilo-docs-test/docs/architecture.rst

 RealTime storage
 ^^^^^^^^^^^^^^^^

-Primary repository where the platform stores all the information received.
+Redis is the primary repository where the platform stores all the information received.
 It is configured to do periodic backups in the file system.
 It is also the Publish/Subscribe engine.